Marlborough Lines Limited: Purchase of Yealands Wine Group

 In 2015, Marlborough Lines purchased an 80% shareholding in a local vineyard, Yealands Wine Group, for $89 million.
 The sale allowed owner Peter Yealands to retain 15 per cent of the company he founded in 2008.
 Critics questioned whether an electricity lines company, as a regulated natural monopoly, had the skills required to produce, process and market wine internationally in a competitive and high risk industry.
 The managing director of Marlborough Lines, Ken Forrest said the Marlborough public will get a return better than if the cash remained in the bank.

 On 2 July 2018, a subsidiary of Marlborough Lines acquired the last 14 per cent of Yealands Wine Group it did not already own from an entity controlled by Peter Yealands.
 On the same day, Peter Yealands quit as a director of Yealands Wine Group.
 Months after he quit the company, a suppression order lifted, revealing Peter Yealands had been prosecuted along with two former senior staff for covering up the addition of sugar to post-fermentation wine that was destined for Europe.
 In November 2018, Peter Yealands appeared at the Blenheim District Court to face charges related to the falsification of records and export certification documents over the period 2012-2015, and Yealands Estate Wines was subsequently fined $400,000.
 Months earlier, Marlborough Lines reached a settlement under which it agreed not to sue Yealands, even though Marlborough Lines says Peter Yealands did not tell it about the false statements before it paid $85 million for control of the company.
 The settlement also saw Peter Yealands paid $23 million for his remaining shares in the company.

 At the annual reporting meeting of the Marlborough Electric Power Trust in December 2021, there was controversy about the investment in Yealands because it had not paid a normal dividend for two years.
 In August 2022, Marlborough Lines announced that it was looking to divest part of its holdings in the Yealands group, in order to fund renewable energy developments and meet expected new electricity demand.
+Marlborough Lines was still trying to sell a stake in Yealands in late 2023, and faced controversy over the poor financial performance of the wine company.
+In the 2024 elections for the members of the Marlborough Electric Power Trust, three candidates who had campaigned on issues associated with Yealands were successful, deposing the current chairperson.
+In November 2024, Marlborough Lines stated that the Yealands Wine Group had recorded a $19 million loss in the previous financial year, and that it was no longer on the market.

 Sponsorship

 Marlborough Lines is the principal sponsor of a Sports and Events Centre known as Marlborough Lines Stadium 2000.
 The stadium is adjacent to the Marlborough District Council's existing Aquatic Centre in central Blenheim.
 The company also sponsors a science and technology fair in Marlborough.
+In 2024, the company became the naming rights sponsor of the Omaka Classic Fighters Airshow for 2025, 2027 and 2029.